erg-lang/erg/CONTRIBUTING.md

 Also, the environment in which the bug occurred need not be reported if it is clear that the bug was not caused by the environment.

+## Document Translation

+We are always looking for people to translate our documents into various language versions.

+We also welcome people who find that the documentation is outdated compared to other languages and would like to update the content (see [here](https://github.com/erg-lang/erg/issues/48#issuecomment-1218247362) for how to do this).

 ## Asking questions

 If you have any questions, please feel free to ask them on the [Discord channel](https://discord.gg/zfAAUbgGr4).